modelteam-ai/modelteam.ai/README.md

 ### 3. Upload

-- Verify the generated skill stats file and edit it using [sign_my_file.py](sign_my_file.py) (Don't edit the JSON file directly)
+- Verify the generated skill stats file and edit it using [edit_skills.py](edit_skills.py) (Don't edit the JSON file directly)
-    - Remove any unwanted/confidential skills
+    - Remove any confidential skills.
+Marking skills as irrelevant will help us improve our models
-    - Sign the JSON file using the key
-        - If you don't have a key, create an experience with the git email id in https://app.modelteam.ai/experience.
-          The key will be generated for you
 - Upload the file(mt_metrics_yyyy-mm-dd_*****.json.gz) back to your experience in the UI
 - Our AI models will analyze the data and generate a profile for you (<30 minutes)
 - If you are using linux server without GUI, use --cli_mode

 ```
-python3 sign_my_file.py -k <key> -g <git_email_id> [--cli_mode]
+python3 edit_skills.py -g <git_email_id> [--cli_mode]
 ```

 **Examples**